 (1) "Capture hoods" means any device designed to remove emissions from the solution bath tray areas during the manufacturing process.

-(2) "Curing" means exposing coated threads to high temperatures in an oven until the nylon solution mixture hardens (vaporizing the solvents) and bonds to the threads.
+(2) "Curing" means exposing coated threads to high temperatures in an oven until the nylon solution mixture hardens vaporizing the solvents and bonds to the threads.

 (3) "Day tanks" means holding tanks that contain nylon solution mixture ready for use.